fardinbarashi/Howto/Windows/ADFS/Change Communiction Cert/README.md

 This repository is a step-by-step guide on how to update your **public SSL certificate** for ADFS and WAP servers.
 ⚠️ If you got a farm you proberly need to the same thing on all the servers

+Network
+ADFS and Wap Needs to have two ports open
+443 + 49443

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ---